Recently, I was browsing a guitar forum (yes, my life is that exciting) and ...

 Musicianship is a result of a combination of inner game (how you approach your instrument mentally), and practice.
-Practice is important, of course.
+As an independent musician, practice is important, of course.
 But practice without the correct inner game will not get you very far.
 And if you have your inner game together, your practice sessions will be radically more effective.

 Inner Game History